 POWER TIP: Evaluate synthesis settings carefully, because these settings can have a considerable impact on the power consumption of a design.
 For example, a low setting for the control set threshold increases the usage of register clock enables at the expense of less dense packing.
-Run $report_power$ after synthesis to evaluate the impact of synthesis settings on power.
+Run the $report_power$ command after synthesis to evaluate the impact of synthesis settings on power.